yashasgc/ArgosOS/README.md

 ## 📄 License

-This project is part of the ArgosOS intelligent document management system.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2024 ArgosOS

 ## 🆘 Troubleshooting